scribbletune/sampler/README.md

 # sampler [WIP]
-Rudimentary samplers, [few Tone.js synths](http://tonejs.github.io/Presets/) and sounds for Scribbletune
+Samplers, [Tone.js mono synths](http://tonejs.github.io/Presets/) and sounds for Scribbletune Live!

 #### How to use